Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 28.7% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 673 trips per day, equating to approximately 35 weekly trips per stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+Service frequency averages 673 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport